iOmega8561/Archibald/README.md

 It is best to run Archibald on a fresh Arch Linux manual installation, but minimal archinstall setups are ok too.

 ## How to use
+Archibald needs a booting Arch installation, a working internet connection and a sudo-enabled user to run.
-Archibald includes a default configuration, so you can simply ```git clone``` this repo and run
+You can simply ```git clone``` this repo and
 ```
-sudo pacman -S python # if it's not installed already
+sudo pacman -S python

 cd Archibald
 chmod +x main.py